Pedro-Revez-Silva/reporting-tool/README.md

 #### `cargo run`

-Change/Add your email to the source code to receive the test.
+Change/Add your email on the source code to receive the test.